Updated: February 5, 2026

 How We Scored the Best Business Insurance Companies in Texas

-Small business owners in Texas need reliable coverage that protects their operations without breaking their budgets.
-We designed our methodology to help Texas entrepreneurs navigate challenges like hurricane risks and the state's optional workers' compensation laws.
+Texas small business owners need reliable coverage without breaking their budgets.
+MoneyGeek's methodology helps entrepreneurs choose insurance for hurricane risks and the state's optional workers' compensation laws.

-• Financial strength (5% of score): We reviewed AM Best ratings, Moody's assessments and company financial reports to ensure insurers can reliably pay claims, especially important given Texas's frequent weather disasters.
+• Financial strength (5%): AM Best ratings, Moody's assessments and financial reports confirmed insurers can pay claims after Texas' frequent weather disasters.

 This approach helps Texas small business owners compare insurers on what matters most: affordable premiums, reliable service, adequate coverage and financial stability.